Episcopal Shield

 About the Episcopal Church

 We are a sacramental and worship-oriented Christian church that practices community service and promotes thoughtful reflection about what God is calling us to do and to be as followers of Christ.
-The hallmarks of the Episcopal Church are walking a middle way between Protestant and Roman Catholic traditions, worship conducted in one's own language, using the Book of Common Prayer and an approach to interpreting the Bible that includes Scripture, Tradition and Reason.
+The Episcopal Church is often described as a middle way between Protestant and Roman Catholic traditions, with worship conducted in one's own language, using the Book of Common Prayer and an approach to interpreting the Bible that includes scripture, tradition and reason.

 The Episcopal Church strives to live by the message of Christ, in which there are no outcasts and all are welcome.
 We also have a long tradition of recognizing that diversity of opinion and different points of view exist among good people.
 As a church, we strive to respect each other, to listen to each other and to live together in community.
 Sometimes, this means our national church makes the news - because we are willing to talk about our differences!